robertompfm/konoha-shuriken-store/README.md

-# konoha-shuriken-store
+# KonohaShurikenStore
 Website of a fictional shuriken store

-I am building this website to train my CSS and SCSS skills.
+I am building this website to practice my CSS and SCSS skills.
 I originally made this website as one of FreeCodeCamp projects and now I am slowly improving it.
-The last improvements were make an animation for the logo.
+The last improvements were making an animation for the logo.
 I have also just started to make the project in SCSS instead of just CSS.

+### Animation

+### SCSS

+### Progress
+These are the goals I had in mind when I started this project:
+- [x] Animation
+- [ ] Adapt to SCSS
+- [ ] Change classes names in a consistent way